-- I’m in bed now and can’t sleep
+- If you’re in bed now and can’t sleep

-- I need help to fall asleep more easily tonight
+- Tips to help you fall asleep faster tonight

-- Most important of all: take a deep breath, and tell yourself you’re not going to stress about being awake.
+- First, take a deep breath and tell yourself you’re not going to stress about being awake.
+Easier said than done, I know, but give it a go.

-- Are you on your phone or tablet?
-In the settings, turn on the blue light filter or night mode.
+- Are you using your phone or tablet?
+In the settings, turn on the blue light filter or night mode if you’re going to continue using it.
+Ideally, turn off any visual electronic devices and focus on sleep once you’re finished with this article.

 - Do you feel too hot or too cold?
-Take a minute to change your bedding, open a window, or turn the heating down.
+Take a minute to adjust or change your bedding if it doesn’t feel right.
+Perhaps open a window, turn on the air conditioning, fan or heating to make yourself comfortable.

 - Have you been in bed for a long time trying to sleep?
 If so, get up for 10 minutes.
-Sit in another room with dim lighting, read a book or do something relaxing.
-No screens though!
+Sit in another room with dim lighting, read a book, or do a quiet activity you find relaxing.

-- Are you feeling sweaty or sticky?
-Have a quick warm shower or wash in low lighting.
+- Are you feeling sweaty, hot, or uncomfortable?
+Have a quick shower or wash in low lighting.

 - Go back to bed (or stay in bed) and do the relaxation exercise below until you fall asleep.